 Isolation and quarantine can be a difficult time.
 Reach out to your friends, family, and community for support.
 Make sure they provide 'contactless' assistance by leaving items at your door or provide social support online or over the phone.

 If you need additional support, emergency relief packages and financial support may be available for the most vulnerable and in need.
 You will not be eligible if you have provisions at home or other support available.

-The Victorian Sick Pay Guarantee provides casual and contract workers in certain jobs with up to 38 hours a year of sick and carer’s pay.
-Payments are made at the national minimum wage ($20.33 per hour).
-The Guarantee is fully funded by the Victorian Government for two years.
-Check your eligibility and apply now at
+The Victorian Sick Pay Guarantee provides casual and contract workers in with up to 38 hours a year of sick and carer’s pay.
+Payments are made at the national minimum wage ($21.38 as of 1 July 2022).
+The Guarantee is fully funded by the Victorian Government for two years. .

 Home delivery is a good option for obtaining a prescription and over-the-counter medicines if you are isolating.